 Gifts for the garden are great eco gifts and bring joy year after year.
 We have a tree a friend gifted us when one of our children was born.
 It's survived four house moves and sits in a large pot on our patio.
-Shrubs or flower or vegetable seeds also make good gifts.
+Shrubs or flower or vegetable seeds also make good zero waste gifts.
 A range of herbs for cooking is useful and will also look good.
 Fruit trees or plants such as rhubarb are low maintenance and gifts that keep on giving.
 Gifts to entice wildlife are also good eco-friendly ideas such as bird feeders, birdbaths, insect houses, or bat boxes.

-Outdoor sports or courses such as den building, tree trekking, wood crafts, or subscriptions to any activity are good environmental choices.
+Outdoor sports or courses such as den building, tree trekking, wood crafts, or subscriptions to any activity are good environmental and zero-waste choices.
 Vouchers for one-off activities they have never tried before or theatre or cinema tickets.
 How about a subscription to a Toy Library?
 For a monthly fee, a toy library allows them to borrow toys then return them and swap them for more.
 This works out at much better value than buying toys outright and it's not wasteful.
-In the UK visit Whirli, in the US Toy Library, and in Australia, Toy Libraries Australia If you're looking for gifts with little or no cost, you could gift them a teddy bears picnic or vouchers they can use at home for their choice of dinner, film, activity or sleepover.
+In the UK visit Whirli, in the US Toy Library, and in Australia, Toy Libraries Australia If you're looking for gifts with little or no cost, you could gift them a teddy bear picnic or vouchers they can use at home for their choice of dinner, film, activity or sleepover.

 Recycled or Second Hand Gifts

-Second-hand gifts are very eco-friendly as well as cost-effective.
-Books from a charity shop that can then be re-gifted back.
+Second-hand gifts are zero waste and cost-effective.
+Books from a charity shop can then be re-gifted back.
 You might like to look at items that have been upcycled.
 This is a good way of extending the life of a product and making sure it doesn't go to waste.
 If you're part of a 'Secret Santa' maybe you could suggest that all gifts have to be second-hand.